Successful completion of the recertification program indicates that a colonscopist has met the

 and serrated polyps).
 This is because achieving agreed minimum quality standards is associated with lower rates of interval bowel cancers.

-The GESA Colonoscopy Recertification Program Steering Committee does not audit or assess competence in other colonoscopy interventions such as argon plasma
+The GESA Recertification in Colonoscopy Program Steering Committee does not audit or assess competence in other colonoscopy interventions such as argon plasma

 coagulation or stenting.
 Recertification in colonoscopy does not imply recertification to a minimum standard in these therapeutic procedures.